klict/activepal-portfolio/topics/data_preprocessing/data_exploration.md

 - Sitting: [sitting_bmr002.png](../../evidence/images/sitting_bmr002.png)

 # Helped in development of script to look into data and looked into it
-I developed a small script that visualizes an activity for multiple users in one plot.
+I developed together with Matthew a small script that visualizes an activity for multiple users in one plot.
 This script was developed to help Matthew to find outliers and inconstancy in our dataset.

 ````python